richmahn/en_tn/zep/02/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 2:1-4, 8-9, 12-15, which are extended quotations.
-The lines 2:5-7 are indented again to further set them apart from the rest of the quote.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 2:1-9, 12-15.

 #### Special concepts in this chapter ####